adap/flower/baselines/flwr_baselines/experiments/fedbn_convergence_rate/README.md

 * [USPS](https://ieeexplore.ieee.org/document/291440)
 * [SynthDigits](https://arxiv.org/pdf/1505.07818.pdf)

-A more detailed explanation of the datasets are given in the following table.
+A more detailed explanation of the datasets is given in the following table.

 |     | MNIST     | MNIST-M   | SVHN  |  USPS    | SynthDigits |
 |--- |---        |---        |---    |---            |---    |